Nguyenle23/EcommerceWebsite_nodejs/README.md

 # EcommerceWebsite_nodejs

-### A combination of  HUFLITer and IUer for making ecommerce website
+### A combination of  HUFLITer and IUer for making an e-commerce website

 <p> The deployment on heroku: <a href=https://glamourous-shop.herokuapp.com>Glamourous shop</a>